xjx00/iYearBook/README.md

 # iYearBook
 My YearBook is opensource here.

-📖 Documentation
+## 📖 Documentation

-Visit the Vapor web framework's documentation for instructions on how to use this package.
+Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.

-💧 Community
+## 💧 Community

-Join the welcoming community of fellow Vapor developers in slack.
+Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).

-🔧 Compatibility
+## 🔧 Compatibility

 This package has been tested on macOS and Ubuntu.

-Setup
+## Setup

 Build the example app:

     swift build

 Run the app:

     ./.build/debug/App

+## Using the example app:

-# copyright (C) xjx00 2017 all right reserved
+## copyright (C) xjx00 2017 all right reserved